KC-leung233/AR_Detection/README.md

 	1: The date of ARs, the format is: yyyymmddhh
 	2: The ID of AR
-	3: AR occurence in Indian Ocean (20E-90E), the first value is the state of AR occurence (occured is 1, absent is 0), and the second value is the maximum vIVT value among the sea ice sector.
+	3: AR occurence in Indian Ocean (20E-90E), the first value is the state of AR occurence (occured is 1, absent is 0), and the second value is the maximum IVT value among the sea ice sector.
 Note that, the AR may fall on more than ONE sea ice setors simultaneously.Column 3-7 are similar but in different sea ice sectors.
 The division of sea ice sectors is refered to Ionita et al. 2018 and Turner et al., 2017.
 	4: AR occurence in western Pacific Ocean (90E-160E)
 	5: AR occurence in Ross Sea (160E-130W)
 	6: AR occurence in Amundsen-Bellingshausen Sea (130W-60W)
 	7: AR occurence in Weddell Sea (60W-20E)
-	8: The maximum vIVT value among the pixels which intersect with the edge of the Antarctic continent.
+	8: The maximum IVT value among the pixels which intersect with the edge of the Antarctic continent.
 	9: The sector where the maximum value occureed.
 If the value equals 1 indicating that the maximum occures in this setor.
 The sectors are 0-90,